BJP legislators demand action against party MLA critical of CM Yediyurappa | Politics

 ''We will not tolerate, we will question his conduct in the legislature party meeting...we urge CM and party state president to call a legislature party meeting, also take measures to expel him,'' he told reporters.

-Shivaraj Patil sought action against Yatnal and demand that the legislature party meeting be called to discuss it.
+Shivaraj Patil sought action against Yatnal and demanded that the legislature party meeting be called to discuss it.

 Yatnal, a former union minister, was earlier slapped with a show-cause notice for repeatedly criticising Yediyurappa and his government.